PostgreSQL Backup and Recovery

 Use pg_dump for schema-only export; use pg_basebackup + WAL archiving for full cluster physical backups.

-What should teams check first when implementing Backup (Logical vs Physical)?
+What should teams check before relying on Backup (Logical vs Physical)?